 Sometimes data can tell a story more effectively than word or photos.
 As a journalist, once you’ve researched and come up with a great data-driven story, you’ll need to present it.
-This usually involves visualising the data you’re working with.
+This usually involves some form of data visualisation.

-Here is a guide that briefly explains some easy-to-use tools to help you get started.
+Here is a guide that briefly explains some easy-to-use tools to help you get started with data visualisation.

 To visualise or not to visualise?

-The first question you should always ask yourself is whether visualising your data is really necessary.
+The first question you should always ask yourself is whether data visualisation is really necessary.
 Would it make the story easier to understand?
 Does it provide context?
 Is it relevant?

 It’s important to choose the right kind of graph to visualise your data.
 Below is a brief summary of various types of graphs and when it’s best to use what.